Theory of Special Relativity: 4-vectors: velocity, energy-momentum

 One of the great things about 4-vectors is that their {\bf 4-products are relativistic invariants}.
 Indeed, if $A^{\mu}$ and $B^{\mu}$ are 4-vectors, then let us demonstrate that $A^{\mu}B_{\mu}=A'^{\mu}B'_{\mu}$.
 To do this, we use the definition of the 4-vectors: the primed and non-primed values are related via the Lorentz transform.
 Therefore,

 We have used the identity $\gamma^2-\beta^2\gamma^2=1$ which follows from the definitions of $\beta=v/c$ and $\gamma=1/\sqrt{1-v^2/c^2}$.

 As an example of a 4-product of two 4-vectors, we take $A^{\mu}=(c\Delta t,\Delta \vec{r})$ and $B^{\mu}$ to be the same thing.
 Here we have used a normal vector in 3D space $\Delta\vec{r}$ to combine the three space-like components of the 4-vector $A^{\mu}$; such notation is commonly used.
 Their 4-product is $A^{\mu}B_{\mu}=c^2\Delta t^2-\Delta \vec{r}^2$, the interval between two events, which we already showed in Section \ref{sec_time} to be a relativistic invariant.
+When we first introduced the interval, we denoted it $\Delta s^2$, which is somewhat confusing because it can be positive, negative or zero.
+Now we understand that the mathematically correct way to denote the interval is $\Delta s^{\mu}\Delta s_{\mu}$, though $\Delta s^2$ is also standard notation.

 We can see that the time-like coordinate does not enter into the 4-product the same way that the space coordinates do: the signs are $+,-,-,-$.
 This set of signs is called {\bf Minkowski metric signature}.
 Time and space are intertwined in Special Relativity, and time-like and space-like components of 4-vectors do transform into one another when we apply the Lorentz transform.
 However, time and space are not equivalent, and as we saw in Section \ref{sec_time}, there are such things as absolute future and absolute past which cannot be switched by adjusting the reference frame.
 It turns out that the non-equivalence of the time and space coordinates is expressed mathematically by the different signs associated with these components in the Minkowski signature.